 Client: St. John's Tower, Inc., 501(c)3 Maryland non-profit

 Original Financing: HUD 202 Direct Loan, 100% Section 8, Flex Sub Loan

-Impact Statement: St. John's Towers was well maintained but aging when Gates met the Owner of this senior property.
+Impact Statement: St. John's Towers was well maintained but aging when Gates met the non-profit owner of this senior property.
 It was determined that an FHA 223(f) loan would be the best fit to address the needs of the property without burdening the cash flow.
 The rent increase was important to this solution, as was the ability to secure a deferral of the Flex Sub Loan and a "sub rehab" waiver.
 The proceeds of the new loan were used to replace all of the bathrooms and plumbing systems, to address the elevators and common spaces, and to improve accessibility.

 wasatch manor, salt lake city, utah

 Client: Danville Development Corp, third party property manager for NP owner